Expand Your Experience: the Overseas and Global Health & Development Fellowships

 Fellows at the Bill & Melinda Gates Foundation contribute to evidence-based decision making within the Foundation’s Global Health and Global Development Programs.
 Current Fellows serve as program officers on the Discovery and Translational Sciences group, where they help build cooperative partnerships and collaborations between partners and grantees, monitor and track S&T trends relevant to key initiatives and provide analysis of opportunities based on the latest and most innovative thinking in the field.
 Learn more: AAAS GHD Fellowship Guidelines, 2014-15 GHD Information Session and QnA

 The online application for both programs will open on January 9, 2015.
 The deadline for all applications is January 31, 2015.

 Alumni Fellows in good standing are eligible to apply to both the Overseas and GHD Fellowships, but must submit a separate application to each program.

 - Brief Bio: Maximum of 200 words.

 - Candidate Statement: Maximum 1,000 words, outlining your interest in the Overseas Fellowship or the GHD Fellowship, your qualifications, what you expect to contribute, and what you hope to gain.

 - Current Resume: Not to exceed four pages.

-The application deadline for both the Overseas and the GHD Fellowships is January 31, 2014 at 5:00pm EST.
+The application deadline for both the Overseas and the GHD Fellowships is January 31, 2015 at midnight EST.